UWrc/UWrc.github.io/blog/2024-06-11-maintenance.md

 Our next scheduled maintenance will be **Tuesday July, 9, 2024**.

 Questions?
 If you have any questions for us, please reach out to the team by emailing help@uw.edu with Hyak in the subject line. ***Student intern applications sent to help@uw.edu will not be considered.
-Email applications to finchkn @ uw.edu***
+Email applications to finchkn at uw.edu***